MedhatHassan/CyberTalents/ReverseEngineering/CloakandDagger/Findings.md

   </trustInfo>
 ```

-From this data the code is writen in C#
+From this data the code is developed in C#

 ### Analyze the file with dotPeek: